sigridjineth/sigridjineth/README.md

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.

 I am a junior-level software engineer specializing in web backend and core engineering (but not limited to), pursuing a foundation in mathematics degree in college degree program in Seoul, South Korea.
-My keen interest in developing zero-knowledge (ZK) circuits using Golang and Rust with solid understanding of traditional backend engineering sets me apart.
+My keen interest in developing zero-knowledge (ZK) circuits using Golang and Rust with solid understanding in traditional backend engineering sets me apart.

 In addition to the technical prowess, I enjoy writing educational materials and engaging in public speaking and technical writing to help fellow developers gain an understanding of software concepts.